Policy Learning with Competing Agents

-Lastly, our model heavily relies on some form of noise being present in the system.
+On the more technical side, one limitation of our model is that it does not permit an agent's post-effort covariates $X_{i}$ to exactly equal their raw covariates $Z_{i}$.
+For $X_{i}$ to be exactly equal to $Z_{i},$ the cost of covariate modification must be infinite for any deviation from $Z_{i}$.
+Our work here only considers cost functions that are twice-differentiable and lie in an $L^{2}$-space, but we expect that a more general proof strategy can relax these requirements.
+Relatedly, our model heavily relies on some form of noise being present in the system.
 If agents have a noisy understanding of the policy parameters \citep{jagadeesan2021alternative}, or agents best respond imperfectly (as in our work), or exogenous noise affects how decisions are made \citep{kleinberg2018human}, then best responses will be continuous.
 We expect our results to hold as long as there is sufficient exogenous noise in the system to guarantee that best responses are continuous--the source of the noise itself is not especially crucial.
-For technical convenience our work assumes the noise distribution is Gaussian, but we expect our results to apply to more generic noise distributions, provided they are mean-zero, twice-differentiable, and have bounded second derivative.
+Here, for technical convenience we assume Gaussian noise, but we expect our results to apply to more generic noise distributions, provided they are mean-zero, twice-differentiable, and have bounded second derivative.
 Possible modifications of our model that could still allow for tractable equilibrium modeling include considering stochastic policies instead of deterministic ones, generic noise distributions, or the noisy response model of \citet{jagadeesan2021alternative}.
-If there is no noise in the system, then the agents can strategize perfectly, yielding a discontinuous best response function.
+On the other hand, if there is no noise in the system, then the agents can strategize perfectly, yielding a discontinuous best response function.
 In some practical scenarios, such discontinuities are unnatural; see \citet{jagadeesan2021alternative} for a number of examples.
-Nevertheless, it may still be interesting to develop procedures that perform well despite these discontinuities. \end{section}
+Nevertheless, it may still be interesting to develop procedures that perform well despite these discontinuities.

+Finally, it would be of considerable interest to study how our proposed approach behaves under misspecification of our model---and to develop simple verifiable heuristics for assessing whether our proposed method will find a solution that obtains significant gains over baselines that are oblivious to competition.
+While our policy gradient estimator is consistent in the absence of competition and strategic behavior, it may not be the simplest strategy if competition and strategic behavior are not first-order concerns.
+Thus, rules of thumb for detecting whether agents are strategic and whether competition effects are material to optimal decision making would be useful when considering practical application of the method.